opensensorhub/osh-node-dev-template/README.md

 ###### Default OSH Configuration

 With the deployment package, there is a ***config.json*** file containing a default configuration of OpenSensorHub.
-Within this configuration only default users and services are configured.
+Within this configuration, only default users and services are configured.
 The default administrative credentials are

     uname: admin
     password: admin

-The default url to access admin panel is:
+The default URL to access the admin panel is:

     https://<address>/sensorhub/admin